nmajor/nmajor-src/_drafts/access-and-refresh-token-handling-with-redux.md

 ### Get the Token to the Client

 In my case, I'm authenticating with Microsofts Oauth2 service. and the tokens are being sent to the server via a RedirectURI callback, that means I need to pass the tokens from the server to the client.
-I don't store it in the session or database, Instead I pass it back to the client using :
+I don't store it in the session or database, Instead I pass it back to the client using the `window.__PRELOADED_STATE__` technique mentioned in the Server Rendering Redux documentation

     window.__PRELOADED_STATE__

 Which is